-I wanted to share this simple chicken salad recipe.
+I am a huge chicken salad lover.
+This is a fabulous recipe that puts a little spin on the traditional version.
 I've been replacing some or all of the sour cream and mayo in recipes lately with low-fat Greek yogurt.
 You'll get the same zip and zing, but you'll save tons of calories and fat.

 A little Dijon mustard and honey make an appearance in the "dressing" for this chicken salad, as well.
 I dig the perfect balance of tang, slight sweetness and creaminess wrapped up into this dressing.